linksense/LightNet/README.md

 # LightNet
-This repository contains the code (in PyTorch) for: "LightNet: Light-weight Networks for Semantic Image Segmentation " (underway)  by Huijun Liu @ TU Braunschweig.
+This repository contains the code (in PyTorch) for: "LightNet: Light-weight Semantic Segmentation Network designed for Cityscapes and Mapillary Vistas Dataset" by Huijun Liu.

 ## Contents